 Express yourself in better ways – like one of them says, show your expertise better using one of the text editor tools I’m about to share with you.
 In time, they will help you learn from the mistakes you make and show you how to avoid them.
 You’ll have more time to focus on your work instead of looking for spelling and grammar errors.

-Some of these language checkers are free, some of them have the premium version, too.
+I recommend you these best free text editor tools, as well as premium ones.
 No matter which one you decide to use, use them for sure and you’ll see the difference in your writing and community engagement.

 7 text editor tools for writing better content